getsurfboard/manual/docs/profile-format/overview.md

 # Establish a socks5 proxy server on your device and provide proxy service in specified ip
 socks5-listen = 127.0.0.1:1235

+# If proxy not support udp relay, use DIRECT or REJECT instead
+udp-policy-not-supported-behaviour = DIRECT

 [Host]
 # map 'abc.com' to '1.2.3.4'
 abc.com = 1.2.3.4